tpankratz1/Final-Project-Stroke-Prediction/README.md

     - https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation/national-data-documentation-2010-2019

 ### Questions hoped to get answered:

-- To what extent do factors listed above correlate to higher stroke mortality rates?
+- Are we able to predict potential stroke mortality rates based on a set of health-related or social-related factors?
-- What differences can be uncovered by region, state and county?
+- Are there certain factors that are more important than others?

 ## Technologies Used: